 In recent years Colbost has become rather better known because of a neighbour of the Croft Museum, the Three Chimneys Restaurant and House Over-By.
 This Five Star Restaurant with Rooms was established as an act of faith in the mid 1980s by Shirley and Eddie Spear.
 It has since become established as one of Scotland's, the UK's, and even the World's top restaurants.

 West from Colbost is the village of Glendale.
 This achieved fame in the early 1900s when, following a Royal Commission, the crofters became freeholders of the land on which they lived and worked.
 This followed decades of campaigning by the Glendale Land Leaguers and their leader, John MacPherson: who became known as the Glendale Martyr after a period of imprisonment in 1882.
-Glendale is home to the third of Duirinish's trio of museums, the Glendale Toy Museum.
+Until its closure at the end of the 2012 season, Glendale was also home to the third of Duirinish's trio of museums, the Glendale Toy Museum.

 Following the road west from Glendale brings you to the split-level settlement of Milovaig clinging to the steep slopes above Loch Poolteil.
 Below it is the attractive working harbour at Meanish.